https://www.chefspencil.com

 Instructions

-• Put all the meat back into the pot, cover with fresh water, and bring to a boil.
-Then, reduce the heat to a gentle simmer and cook for about 5 hours.
-While cooking, constantly skim the top from impurities with a slotted spoon.
-Do not cover with a lid.
+• Reduce the heat to a gentle simmer and cook for approximately 5 hours.
+During this time, continuously skim the surface to remove any impurities using a slotted spoon.
+Do not cover the pot with a lid.

-• Now add 2 onions, 2 carrots, 3 stalks celery, 15 black peppercorns, 2 bay leaves, and 1 Tbsp of salt to the stock.
-Continue simmering for 1 more hour.
+• Add 2 onions, 2 carrots, 3 stalks of celery, 15 black peppercorns, 2 bay leaves, and 1 tablespoon of salt to the stock.
+Continue simmering for an additional hour.

-• Transfer all the meat chunks from the broth to a large bowl and leave to cool to room temperature.
-Remove and discard the remaining vegetables.
+• Remove all the meat chunks from the broth and allow them to cool to room temperature.
+Discard the remaining vegetables.

-• Lastly, add 6-8 cloves of minced garlic and 1 bunch of parsley to the broth and simmer for 2 minutes.
-Taste the broth and adjust the salt without disturbing the broth too much as not to break any remaining impurities.
+• Lastly, add 6-8 minced garlic cloves and a bunch of parsley to the broth.
+Simmer for 2 minutes.
+Taste the broth and adjust the salt to your preference, taking care not to disturb the broth too much to avoid reintroducing impurities.

 • Set a sieve lined with 2-3 layers of paper towels over a large pot.
 Carefully drain the broth to remove any solids, fat, or impurities.
-Change the paper towels as the broth stops flowing through.
-To get an absolutely fat-free broth, you might need to drain the broth through paper towels several times.
-Any fat left in the broth will cover the aspic in white patches as it solidifies if not removed at this stage.
+Replace the paper towels as needed, as fat may create a barrier that prevents the liquid from passing through.

 Notes